Golfodulcean poison frog: Reproduction

+The male frog carries the tadpoles to water.
+This may take 1–2 days.
+He may take them to a puddle, a pool of water in a palm leaf, or a water-filled tree hole.
+The tadpoles become frogs after about 45 days.
+The froglets become sexually mature after ten months.

 As pets

 Golfodulcean poison frogs are communal animals, and have recently become available in the pet trade.
 They can be kept in a vivarium measuring about 100x60x60 cm, to grant the frogs both space to move around on the ground and space to climb.
 A clean, mossy substrate should be provided and, optionally, a carpet of leaves.
 However, care must be taken to ensure that the leaves are completely unblemished, as many parasitic fungi are lethal to amphibians.
 Phyllobates frogs climb by sticking to leaves with their adhesive toe pads, in a similar manner to geckos, and the climbing space must be smooth and vertical.
 Phyllobates frogs are more than capable of climbing out of unsecured vivaria, so their vivaria must be completely sealed.